ytmytm/geos-atari/README-Atari.md

 A very simple joystick driver controls the mouse pointer.
 This driver doesn't support acceleration (but it should!).
 I couldn't get the original joystick driver to work.

-Joystick driver can be changed during runtime, but the code has to be ported - you can't use any joystick drivers from GEOS64/128.
+Joystick driver can be changed during runtime, but the code has to be ported first - you can't use any joystick drivers from GEOS64/128.

 #### Keyboard